TimEnglart/CC2511-A2-21/README.md

 - Procced to Flash and Start the PICO
 - Open the `feed_serial` folder in a terminal/cmd window
 - Run `yarn` to install the required dependencies for the Serial Transmission
-- Run `yarn start` to run the script and being sending data to the pico to draw
+- Run `yarn start` to run the script this will output the available shapes that can be drawn
+- Run `yarn start <shape>` to start send the coordinates to the pico
+> Optionally you can run `yarn start dump <shape>` to dump the shape data so it can be viewed inside `visualise.html`

 ## Changing Shapes to Send to the PICO
 1. Obtain an SVG of the Image/Shape you want to draw.